 \section{Conclusions}

 First results from the search for high-energy electron and muon neutrino interactions in the FASER$\nu$ tungsten/emulsion detector of the FASER experiment have been presented.
 The analysis uses a subset of the FASER$\nu$ volume, corresponding to a target mass of 128.6~kg, exposed to 9.5~fb$^{-1}$ of LHC $pp$ collisions during the summer of 2022.
 Selections are applied to retain reconstructed vertices consistent with high-energy $\nu_e$ and $\nu_\mu$ CC interactions, while minimizing the background from neutral-hadron interactions.
-Four electron neutrino interaction candidate events are observed, with an expected background of \BackgroundRandomNuE, leading to a statistical significance for the electron neutrino signal of \SignificanceNuEFullToy~standard deviations.
+Four electron neutrino interaction candidate events are observed, with an expected background of \BackgroundRandomNuE, leading to a statistical significance of \SignificanceNuEFullToy~standard deviations.
 This represents the first direct observation of electron neutrinos produced at a particle collider.
-Eight muon neutrino interaction candidate events are also found, with an expected background of \BackgroundRandomNuMu, leading to a statistical significance for the muon neutrino signal of \SignificanceNuMuFullToy~standard deviations.
+Eight muon neutrino interaction candidate events are also found, with an expected background of \BackgroundRandomNuMu, leading to a statistical significance of \SignificanceNuMuFullToy~standard deviations.
 The interaction cross section per nucleon is measured over an unexplored energy range of 560--1740 GeV for $\nu_e$ and 520--1760 GeV for $\nu_{\mu}$.
-In these energy ranges, the cross sections, $\sigma_{\rm obs}/E_{\nu}$, are constrained to be ($\XsecObsResultNuE$) $\times 10^{-38}$ $\mathrm{cm}^{2}\,\mathrm{GeV}^{-1}$ for $\nu_e$ and ($\XsecObsResultNuMu$) $\times 10^{-38}$ $\mathrm{cm}^{2}\,\mathrm{GeV}^{-1}$ for $\nu_{\mu}$, both consistent with the cross section predictions of the Standard Model.
+In these energy ranges, the neutrino-antineutrino combined cross sections, $\sigma_{\rm obs}/E_{\nu}$, are constrained to be ($\XsecObsResultNuE$) $\times 10^{-38}$ $\mathrm{cm}^{2}\,\mathrm{GeV}^{-1}$ for $\nu_e$ and ($\XsecObsResultNuMu$) $\times 10^{-38}$ $\mathrm{cm}^{2}\,\mathrm{GeV}^{-1}$ for $\nu_{\mu}$, both consistent with the cross section predictions of the Standard Model.
 These results demonstrate the capability to study flavour-tagged neutrino interactions at TeV energies with the FASER$\nu$ emulsion-based detector at the LHC.